Charlie Llewellyn: Playing style and records

 Llewellyn developed his bowling under the guidance of Reggie Schwarz.
 Bowling with a high-arm action, he possessed the ability to impart vicious spin on the ball.
 He also contained within his bowling repertoire the chinaman, a delivery that was the equivalent of a leg spinners googly, turning from right to left on the pitch.
 John Arlott later wrote that he bowled the chinaman with considerable accuracy, particularly on wickets which were not conducive to spin bowling.
 It is speculated that he learnt this variation from Bernard Bosanquet, the inventor of the googly, with whom he toured North America in the winter of 1899.
 As such, Llewellyn is often credited with being the inventor of the chinaman, with its etymology potentially being a guarded reference to his mixed-race heritage, specifically his possible maternal Cape Malay descent.
 He was able to vary the pace of his deliveries, with the manner in which he did so being described as "puzzling" by the Dundee Courier when reporting on his Hampshire debut.
 A peer at Accrington remarked that he possessed "an uncanny instinct of being able to assess, almost at a glance, the strengths and weaknesses of opposing batsmen".
-One of the first bowlers in international cricket to bowl left-arm wrist spin, he took 48 Test wickets at an average of 29.60 from fifteen matches, taking five wickets in an innings on four occasions and ten wickets in a match once.
+One of the first left-arm wrist spin bowlers in international cricket, he took 48 Test wickets at an average of 29.60 from fifteen matches, claiming five or more wickets in an innings on four occasions and ten wickets in a match once.
 In all first-class cricket, he took 1,103 wickets at an average of 23.41 from 267 matches; he took five wickets in an innings on 82 occasions, and ten wickets in a match on twenty.
 He was the first player to bowl left-arm wrist spin with any regularity in England.
 For Hampshire, he took 711 wickets at an average of 24.66 from 196 matches; in terms of wickets taken for Hampshire, Llewellyn ranks tenth.